nickbarrett645/thm-blog/src/blogs/day-20.md

 - Error messages that are overly detailed and allow the user to learn more about the system
 - Not using [HTTP security headers](https://owasp.org/www-project-secure-headers/).

-For this exercise I went to the website and I tried a few variations of admin / password with no louck.
+For this exercise I went to the website and I tried a few variations of admin / password with no luck.
 I then looked at the page source and javascript files and I was able to find any comments that may be helpful.
 Then I googled the name of the app Pensive Notes and I found a github repo with the code and the README.md contained the default credentials.
 I was then able to login and get the flag.

 ## XSS
 Cross-site scripting (XSS) is a vulnerability in web applications where an attacker can inject malicious scipts and have them execute on a victims machine.
-There are three main types:
+Three main types of XSS attacks:
 1. Stored XSS
     - Where a malicious string is stored in the applications database.
 2. Reflected XSS